Easter Bilby

-The Easter Bilby is an Australian alternative to the Easter Bunny.
+The Easter Bilby is an Australian alternative to the Easter Bunny and chocolate bunnies.

-Origin

 Bilbies are native Australian marsupials that are endangered.
 To raise money and increase awareness of conservation efforts, bilby-shaped chocolates and related merchandise are sold within many stores throughout Australia as an alternative to Easter bunnies.

+Concept and stories

-The first documented use of the Easter Bilby concept was in March 1968 when a 9-year-old girl Rose-Marie Dusting, wrote a story, "Billy The Aussie Easter Bilby," which she published as a book 11 years later.
+The Easter Bilby concept emerged a number of times in the mid-late 20th century.
+In March 1968, a 9-year-old schoolgirl, Rose-Marie Dusting, wrote a story titled "Billy the Aussie Easter Bilby", which was published in 1997.
 The story helped catalyse the public's interest in saving the bilby.

-In 1991, Nicholas Newland from the 'Foundation for Rabbit-Free Australia' also developed the idea of the Easter Bilby to raise awareness about the environmental damage that feral rabbits cause and to replace the Easter bunny with true native wildlife.
+The tradition of an Easter Bilby providing Easter eggs began in the Hawthorn Junior Field Naturalists Club between 1976 and 1983 thanks to Malcolm Turner, while Tony Robinson of the South Australian National Parks Service, has also been credited with suggesting the Easter Bilby as a substitute for the Easter Bunny around 1980.
+In 1991, Nicholas Newland from the campaign group Foundation for Rabbit-Free Australia also promoted the idea of the Easter Bilby to raise awareness about the environmental damage that introduced rabbits cause and to replace the Easter Bunny with true native wildlife.

+In 1993, Australian children's author Jeni Bright wrote a story called Burra Nimu, the Easter Bilby.
+It tells how Burra, a shy but brave bilby, decides to save the land from the rabbits and foxes who are ruining it.
+It is illustrated by Australian illustrator Janet Selby.